Loading...

 top

-top provides a live view of load, CPU state (including I/O wait), memory usage, and which processes are consuming resources right now.
-This is often where you identify the immediate “who is doing it” answer.
+top provides a live view of load, CPU state (including I/O wait), memory usage, and the processes consuming resources right now.
+Use this to identify the immediate top consumers and decide whether you need to throttle, restart, or isolate a workload.

 Reference